Why Monsoon Travel in India Is a Game Changer

 It’s Too Dangerous to Travel

-While heavy rains can cause disruptions, India’s tourism infrastructure is well-equipped to handle the season.
-Major destinations have safety measures in place, and with a little planning, you can avoid trouble spots.
-The rewards far outweigh the risks.
+Although heavy rains can be inconvenient and may cause disruptions, but India’s tourist infrastructure is well equipped to handle the season.
+The safety measures have been put in place at major destinations and with a little advance planning, you can steer clear of the trouble spots.

 Everything Is Closed

-Not true!
-Most attractions, hotels, and restaurants stay open, often with special monsoon packages.
-National parks may close, but alternatives like spice plantations, museums, and indoor markets keep you entertained.
+Not true, most attractions, hotels and restaurants remain open, often with special monsoon packages.
+Some National parks may remain close, but alternatives like spice plantations, museums and indoor markets keep you entertained.

 You’ll Be Stuck Indoors